-Clicking on this button will open up the SIP keypad.
-Available on PocketPC and Windows Mobile devices only.
+Clicking on this button will open up the keypad.

 Clicking on this button will open up the Windows Start Menu.
 Available on PocketPC and Windows Mobile devices only.

 123 Clicking on this button will open up the RPN Calculator.

 Clicking on this button will open up the help page for whatever topic you are currently at.
 The help page will open up in an Internet Explorer window.